 Susan Kilgas, PhD

 Her current research focus is in the DNA repair field, but with a new focus on RNA biology and the function of long non-coding RNAs (lncRNAs) in the maintenance of genomic stability.
-Susan has been awarded the prestigious Dana-Farber Cancer Institute Trustee Committee Postdoctoral Research Fellowship to pursue independent research which will allow her to establish her own lab.
+She is passionate about early detection and prevention of cancer, which led to her role as a co-founder of GambitBio.